ZachEichen/Static_branch_prediction/datasets/readme.md

-## Setting up the directory
+# Setting up the directory

-run  `git submodule init && git submodule update` to initialize and download the dataset from the appropriate github module.
+run  `git submodule init && git submodule update` to initialize and download the `snippets` dataset from the appropriate github module.

+navigate to the `more_cpp` directory, and run `get_dataset.sh`

+Initialize the directory

-## Using the scripts
+# Using the scripts

 This directory is meant to be used in a similar way to the scripts used for the homeworks: